robinoldman/battleships/README.md

 This code is a simple implementation of the game Battleships.
 The code creates two 8x8 boards and allows player 1 to add ships to their board.
 The computer then randomly places ships on its board.
 The game is then played turn by turn until the criteria for game over are met.
 After the game is over, the player is asked if they want to play again.
 If yes, the game runs again, otherwise, the program exits.

-Code Execution
+## Code Execution

 The code creates two 8x8 boards and initializes each grid with the value "O" indicating that it is unoccupied.
 Player 1 is asked to add ships to their board and the computer places ships on its board.
 The game then runs turn by turn until the criteria for game over are met.
 After the game is over, the player is asked if they want to play again.
 If yes, the game runs again, otherwise, the program exits.

-Flowchart
+## Flowchart

 I initially created a flowchart with the basic steps that the program needed to take for it to function.

 ![flow chart](./images/flow.png)

-Welcome Screen
+## Welcome Screen
         In this feature the user is greeted and welcomed to the game, they are prompted to enter their name and start the gmae.
 I used slow type to add dramtic effect to ther experience.
 The player is then told the rules of the game.

 ![intro](./images/intro.png)

-Gameboard
+## Gameboard

 The gameboard shows both the computer and the player's boards.
-It will display M's for misses and a S for ships and H's for a hit.
+It will display M's for misses and a S for ships and H's for a hit

-Gameboard

 Row and Column User Input Request
 The user input request occurs once the welcome screen has appeared.
 Here the program asks the user to input the row and column coordinates to the cell in the board where their boats will be placed

-User Input Request
+## User Input Request

 This message shows that a co ordinate has already been chosen
 ![cordinate already selected](./images/already_input.png)

-this message shownc that a co ordinate is out of range
+This message shows that a co ordinate is out of range
 ![invalid range](./images/invalid_locationa9.png)

-this message shows that a co ordinate is not a valid character
+This message shows that a co ordinate is not a valid character
 ![invalid character](./images/invalid_inputaa.png)

-Missile Count/Hit or Miss Message
+## Missile Count/Hit or Miss Message

-Win or Lose Message and Option to End Program or Play Again once a game has been won or lost the player is able to choose if they would like to play another game or quit. at which point they are able to exit.
+'Win' or 'Lose' message and option to End Program or Play Again:

+Once a game has been won or lost the player is able to choose if they would like to play another game or quit, at which point they are able to exit.

 ![won game](./images/won_game.png)

-There is something I would change if I had more time.
+## Is something I would change if I had more time?

-emojis for thhe ships and missed
+Emojis for the ships and missed shot.
 This would give a better user experince and make the game more attractive to play

-Tools & Technologies Used
+## Tools & Technologies Used

 For this program I used the technologies listed below: